Donald Trump Likes It So Much When Other Men Call Him 'Sir,' He Makes Up Stories About It: Here Are 10 Of Them

 — Daniel Dale (@ddale8) September 7, 2018

-The final example had added significance, because in telling that story, Trump expressed how much he enjoys it when people call him “sir.”
+The final example had added significance because in telling that story, Trump expressed how much he enjoys it when people call him “sir.”
 Numerous further examples may be discovered at Scoopnest, which also reveals that while Trump does not always specify the gender of the person who calls him “sir” in his stories, he has rarely if ever specified that the “sir” came from a woman.